thorin/redmine_ldap_sync/README.md

 + **Enable nested groups** - Enables and specifies how to identify the groups nesting.
 When enabled the plugin will look for the groups' parent groups, and so on, and add those groups to the users.
 The possible values are:
-  - **Membership on the parent class** - group membership determined from the list of groups contained on the parent group.
+  - **Membership on the parent class**: group membership determined from the list of groups contained on the parent group.
-  - **Membership on the member class** - group membership determined from the list of groups contained on the member group.
+  - **Membership on the member class**: group membership determined from the list of groups contained on the member group.

 **LDAP attributes:**